swcarpentry/git-novice/_episodes/07-github.md

 ~~~
 {: .output}

-We'll discuss remotes in more detail in the next episode, while talking about collaboration.
+We'll discuss remotes in more detail in the next episode, while
+talking about how they might be used for collaboration.

 Once the remote is set up, this command will push the changes from
 our local repository to the repository on GitHub: